dfremont/glulx-llvm/README.md

 * C programs which do not explicitly allocate memory may still require the `@malloc` opcode and therefore interpreters compliant with Glulx 3.1.0.
 * If you leave the function by some unusual method (e.g. `__throw`), memory will be leaked.
 This includes any memory allocated using `alloca`, which ordinarily does not leak even when using `longjmp`.

-Note however that simple functions which only have local variables fitting in (32-bit) Glulx locals, don't take the address of local variables, and don't use `alloca` will not require the stack at all, and so the issues above will not occur.
+Note however that simple functions which only have local variables fitting in (32-bit) Glulx locals, don't take the address of local variables, and don't use `alloca` will not require the stack at all when optimization is enabled, and so the issues above will not occur.

 (Instead of using `@malloc` you could set aside a block of RAM to use as the stack, but I did not want to deal with the bookkeeping or worry about running out of space.)